Kane Springs Canyon Rock Climbing

 From Main Street Moab (US 191), head west on Kane Creek Blvd from the McDonald's on the south end of town, or intersect Kane Creek Blvd from 400 North.
 Head north as you leave town, under the east-facing cliffs above town, and past the scenic chairlift.
 The road continues north and then turns south as it passes the Portal and parallels the river for three miles (paved), opposite Wall Street.
 Mark distances for rocks from the cattleguard about 3 miles along the south portion of the road, where pavement ends.
 A high-clearance 2WD will make the road with no problems.
 Expect switchbacks, graded speedbumps (difficult for low-slung vehicles), and big rocks in the roadway.

 100 Total Climbing Routes

-Browse More Classics in Kane Springs Canyon
+Browse More Rock Climbing Classics in Kane Springs Canyon

 Featured Route For Kane Springs Canyon

 Xylokane 5.11d 7a 24 VIII 25 E5 6a UT